-To make room for SR 99 tunnel construction, crews are relocating utilities along Dexter Avenue North, and Harrison and Republican streets.
+To make room for SR 99 tunnel construction, crews are relocating utilities along Dexter Avenue North and Republican Street.

-During this work, Dexter Avenue North will be reduced to one lane in each direction between Thomas and Mercer streets.
-A separate bicycle lane will be maintained on Dexter Avenue North during peak commute times.
-Depending on the work activity, signs may direct bicyclists to merge with traffic during off-peak hours.
+During this work, Dexter Avenue North will be reduced to one lane in each direction between Harrison and Mercer streets.

 Other construction in the area